Paid Ads Reporting: Build Reports That Show Real Business Impact

 How often should I generate paid ads reports?

 Daily monitoring for anomalies, weekly reports for optimisation decisions, monthly reports for strategic review and quarterly reports for business planning.
-The frequency depends on your spend level and how actively you optimise.
 Higher spend warrants more frequent reporting.

 What tools are best for cross-channel reporting?

 Looker Studio with Supermetrics connectors provides the best free or low-cost option.
-For larger operations, consider Databox, DashThis or Funnel.io for more advanced features.
-Enterprise advertisers may use platforms like Datorama or Google Ads Data Hub for comprehensive cross-channel analytics.
+Databox and DashThis offer more features.
+Enterprise advertisers may use Datorama or Google Ads Data Hub.

 How do I handle discrepancies between platform reporting and analytics?

-Discrepancies of 10 to 20 percent between platform-reported and analytics-reported conversions are normal.
-Causes include attribution model differences, cross-device tracking gaps and conversion window variations.
+Discrepancies of 10-20% are normal due to attribution model differences, cross-device tracking gaps and conversion window variations.
 Use platform data for platform optimisation and analytics data for cross-channel comparison.
-Document the discrepancy rate for transparency.
+Document the discrepancy rate.

 Should I report on vanity metrics like impressions and likes?

-Include vanity metrics only when they relate to campaign objectives.
+Include only when they relate to campaign objectives.
 Impressions are relevant for awareness campaigns.
-Engagement is relevant for consideration campaigns.
-Avoid featuring vanity metrics prominently in conversion-focused reports where they distract from business outcomes like revenue and profit.
+Engagement matters for consideration campaigns.
+Avoid featuring vanity metrics in conversion-focused reports where they distract from business outcomes.

 How do I present negative performance in reports?

-Present negative performance honestly with context and a plan.
-Explain why performance declined, whether it is a temporary factor or a trend and what specific actions you are taking to address it.
-Stakeholders respect transparency and proactive problem-solving more than hidden or spun-down negative results.
+Present honestly with context and a plan.
+Explain why performance declined, whether it is temporary or a trend and what specific actions address it.
+Stakeholders respect transparency and proactive problem-solving.

 What should a monthly paid ads report include?

-Executive summary with headline metrics, month-over-month performance comparison, channel-level breakdown, top performing and underperforming campaigns, test results and learnings, budget utilisation, key insights and recommendations for the coming month.
+Executive summary with headline metrics, month-over-month comparison, channel breakdown, top and underperforming campaigns, test results, budget utilisation, key insights and recommendations.
 Keep the core report to five to eight pages with detailed appendices available on request.

-How do I measure the impact of brand awareness campaigns in reports?
+How do I measure brand awareness campaign impact in reports?

-Report reach, frequency, CPM and estimated ad recall lift as primary metrics.
-Track secondary indicators including branded search volume, direct website traffic and social media follower growth during and after campaigns.
-If available, include brand lift study results that measure awareness, consideration and purchase intent changes.
+Report reach, frequency, CPM and estimated ad recall as primary metrics.
+Track secondary indicators including branded search volume, direct website traffic and social follower growth.
+If available, include brand lift study results measuring awareness, consideration and purchase intent changes.